highras/rtm-server-sdk-go/README.md

 	RTM Server-End Go SDK using **ECC**/**ECDH** to exchange the secret key, and using **AES-128** or **AES-256** in **CFB** mode to encrypt the whole session in **stream** way.

+### Connect/Dail (Optional)

+		client.Connect()
+		client.Dail()

+	Call one of these methods to do an explicit connecting action.
+	If client.SetAutoReconnect(false) is called, one of these explicit connecting methods MUST be called; otherwise, these methods are optional.

 ### Send messages